“Expect divinity to appear and reappear as a child. Expect it in yourselves.” Matthew Fox

 - and develop a personal expression of their faith at that moment, choosing their preferred media (photography, essay, music, art).

 For those students who choose, this yearlong experience constitutes their preparation for full membership in the church.
-Board members hear about their experiences from them and receive them into membership.
-The congregation welcomes them in public worship at a confirmation service scheduled in the spring.
+Board members hear about their experiences from them and receive them into membership and the congregation welcomes them in public worship at a confirmation service scheduled in the spring.